pengchzn/yonder/README.rst

 .. image:: https://github.com/pengchzn/popcorn/blob/main/tests/figures/Denoised_data.png

-We also mimic how the data is used on a daily basis, run the HDBScan on both sets of data, and visualize the findings.
+In addition, we simulate how the data is used on a daily basis, run the HDBScan on both sets of data, and show the findings.
+It is obvious from the figures below that ``POPCORN`` may effectively reduce noise.
+When it comes to classification, denoised data can be quite beneficial, resulting in a superior outcome.

 .. image:: https://github.com/pengchzn/popcorn/blob/main/tests/figures/classification.png